-Deciding to own a hedgehog was not simple task for us, we needed to be sure we had looked at the costs just to make sure we didn’t end up with an expensive pet we could ill afford.
+Deciding to own a hedgehog was not simple task for us, I needed to be sure I had looked at the costs just to make sure I didn’t end up with an expensive pet I could ill afford.
 I sat down with my daughter and we worked out the different things we would need and how much they would cost.

 So, how much do hedgehogs cost monthly?
 On average the monthly costs for keeping a hedgehog as a pet are around $33.44.
 This monthly cost can be broken down into $10.50 for food, $10 for disposable bedding costs, $1.28 for heating costs and $11.66 for veterinarian costs.

-The feeding cost is based on feeding the hedgehog dry cat biscuits, mealworms, fruit, vegetables, cooked chicken and scrambled eggs.
+My feeding cost estimates are based on feeding the hedgehog dry cat biscuits, mealworms, fruit, vegetables, cooked chicken and scrambled eggs.
 Some of these foods can last several months, so the cost has been broken down and approximated as a monthly cost.

 The veterinarian cost is based on splitting the annual check up costs and the twice yearly nail clipping costs across twelve months.
 Some owners elect to clip their hedgehogs nails themselves with others also deciding on not undergoing the annual check up for their hedgehog.